xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/architecture.md

 ## Server Side Load Balancing and Scalability

-To achieve MCP server-side load balancing and scalability, an MCP server can start multiple instances (processes), each using a unique `service-id` as the MQTT Client ID to establish an independent MQTT connection.
-All instances of an MCP server share the same `service-name`.
+To achieve MCP server-side load balancing and scalability, an MCP server can start multiple instances (processes), each using a unique `server-id` as the MQTT Client ID to establish an independent MQTT connection.
+All instances of an MCP server share the same `server-name`.

-The client must first subscribe to the service discovery topic to obtain the list of `service-id`s for a specific `service-name`.
-Then, based on a client-defined service selection strategy (e.g., random selection or round-robin), it initiates an `initialize` request to one of the `service-id`s.
+The client must first subscribe to the service discovery topic to obtain the list of `server-id`s for a specific `server-name`.
+Then, based on a client-defined server selection strategy (e.g., random selection or round-robin), it initiates an `initialize` request to one of the `server-id`s.
 After initialization is complete, the MCP client communicates with the designated MCP server instance on a specific RPC topic.

 ```mermaid
 graph LR